“The Future Is Faster Than You Think”

 Is it impossible, though?

 Suppose it was the 1900s, perhaps.
 I’m just crazy.
-But in the 2020s, things that I’ve imagined when I was 10 became yesterday’s news today.
-Who is to say that Sab AI is fictional, or that I can’t transfer my consciousness?
-Who is to say that virtual reality isn’t practical.
+But in the 2020s, things I imagined when I was 10 became yesterday’s news today.
+Who is to say that Sab AI is fictional or that I can’t transfer my consciousness?
+Who is to say that virtual reality isn’t practical?

-Little did I expect, anyone would ask if I would be opened to transfer my consciousness to a different body.
-My answer was instantaneously a yes, it’s been something I’ve been thinking about since forever.
+I did not expect anyone to ask if I would be open to transferring my consciousness to a different body.
+My answer was instantaneously a yes.
+It’s been something I’ve been thinking about forever.

-There are just that many years, there’s so much more I want to read, learn, understand and execute.
-To me, the body is just a shell; the consciousness is what makes the person.
-It didn’t matter to me how I looked, that can be changed.
-So no, I’m not overly bothered whether I’m fat, thin, pretty, ugly; though I understand clearly the difference, it would make in opportunities.
+There are just that many years.
+There’s so much more I want to read, learn, understand and execute.
+The body is just a shell; the consciousness makes the person.
+It didn’t matter how I looked.
+That can be changed.
+So no, I’m not overly bothered whether I’m fat, thin, pretty, or ugly, though I understand clearly the difference it would make in opportunities.

-Most of us would agree, the one thing in life we cannot buy is time.
+Most of us would agree that the one thing we cannot buy is time.
 So time is the most precious asset you can possess.
-If that’s so, then why waste it on things like travelling or even driving?
-If you had more time, that would mean more knowledge (of course, you’d need to, well; read, learn, understand and execute).
+If so, why waste it on things like travelling or even driving?
+If you had more time, that would mean more knowledge (of course, you’d need to read, learn, understand and execute).

 “The Future Is Faster Than You Think: How Converging Technologies Are Transforming Business, Industries, and Our Lives”

-Reading the first few chapters of the book, it inspired me to discuss that virtual reality world I imagine that would become the future.
-As I turned the pages, I read that world typed in black fonts on paper.
+Reading the book’s first few chapters inspired me to discuss that virtual reality world I imagine would become the future.
+As I turned the pages, I read that word typed in black font on paper.
 So, it’s not just me.

-The world is bigger than you think, if you can imagine it, it can happen – less magic perhaps, though that can probably be mimicked through science, somehow.
+The world is bigger than you think.
+If you can imagine it, it can happen – perhaps less magic, though that can be mimicked through science.

 P.S.
-I haven’t finished the book, I will, soon – time to invest in more books.
-Best Friday music night, ever.
+I haven’t finished the book, but I will soon – time to invest in more books—best Friday music night ever.

 Responses